Developer-lfierro743/EaglecraftY/README.md

 5.Legal Issues: Mojang and Microsoft have been accused of breaking EU consumer laws, particularly in Sweden and the European Union.

-Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.
+6.Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.

 # Our Theme: Industrial Revolution